VanAnderson/wpe-personal-readme/readme.md

 - [Strong opinions weakly held](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364)
 - Bringing novel ideas to the table to discuss, but prioritizing practicality.
 - Taking appropriate risks, intellectually and personally.
-- Introspection and personal growth
+- Introspection and personal growth.
-- Open discussion of ideas without attachment to them.
+- Open discussion of ideas without personal attachment to them.

 ## Technical skills and experience